Iguanotron/comp20-clucasfoley/mbta/README.md

 ## 2016-10-16

 ###Completion
-The assignment has *not* yet been completed in its entirety as per the specification at https://tuftsdev.github.io/WebProgramming/assignments/a2.html.
+The assignment has been completed in its entirety as per the specification at https://tuftsdev.github.io/WebProgramming/assignments/a2.html.

 ###Acknowledgements
 Information on the the Haversine formula and how to implement it in JavaScript was found at: